chipa014/chipa014/README.md

 - 👋 Hi, I’m @chipa014.
 - 👀 I’m interested in front-end development.
-- 🌱 I’m currently in the early stages of learning JavaScript.
+- 🌱 I’m currently actively learning CSS and React.
 This GitHub is just a catalogue of the projects I made during my studies.
 - 📫 You can reach me at a.trushin@g.nsu.ru

 <!---